Samueru-sama/simple-appimage-thumbnailer/README.md

 # simple-appimage-thumbnailer
 Simple AppImage thumbnailer in POSIX shell.
+Supports DwarFS and SquashFS filesystems.

 To install simply run the [AppImage](https://github.com/Samueru-sama/simple-appimage-thumbnailer/releases) with the `--install` flag.